refetch-io/refetch/extensions/chrome/README.md

 # Refetch.io New Tab Chrome Extension

 This Chrome extension sets [refetch.io](https://refetch.io) as your new tab page.
+Refetch is an open-source alternative to Hacker News, featuring curated tech news, discussions, and community-driven content.

 ## Features

 - Automatically redirects new tabs to refetch.io
 - Clean, modern loading screen with gradient background
 - Smooth user experience with loading animation
+- Access to the latest tech news, startup updates, and programming discussions

 ## Installation